dolph/recipes/holidays/first-covid-thanksigiving-combined.md

 ### Turkey stock

-> Makes about 3 quarts.
+> Makes about 3 quarts (before scaling down to 1 turkey?)

 Combine in a large stock pot, bring to a boil, skim and discard foam.
 Simmer uncovered for 6-8 hours.